WordPress/gutenberg/docs/contributors/coding-guidelines.md

 When possible, all components should be implemented as [function components](https://reactjs.org/docs/components-and-props.html#function-and-class-components), using [hooks](https://reactjs.org/docs/hooks-intro.html) for managing component lifecycle and state.

-For function components, documenting the component should be no different than as documenting any other function.
+Documenting a function component should be treated the same as any other function.
 The primary caveat in documenting a component is being aware that the function typically accepts only a single argument (the "props"), which may include many property members.
 Use the [dot syntax for parameter properties](https://jsdoc.app/tags-param.html#parameters-with-properties) to document individual prop types.

 ```js
 /**